squarecylinder/StoryTower/README.md

 ## Overview

-StoryTower is a React Native mobile application with a backend that leverages web scraping to build and maintain a catalog of manhwa (Korean comics) from various websites.
+StoryTower is a React application with a backend that leverages web scraping to build and maintain a catalog of manhwa (Korean comics) from various websites.
 The application utilizes GraphQL, Apollo Server, and MongoDB technologies to provide a seamless and efficient user experience.

 ## Features